Close your eyes and picture a cactus standing in the desert. I’m going to guess your imaginary cactus friend is a saguaro! Am I right?

 The city of Tucson splits Saguaro National Park into two sections: Rincon Mountain District to the east, and Tucson Mountain District to the west.
 The western side is smaller, with a denser cactus population and a dirt scenic drive, while the eastern side has a paved scenic drive and more backcountry hiking opportunities.

 There’s no vehicle camping in Saguaro NP; that includes RVs.
 So you can ditch your trailer and tent camp in the backcountry, or you can park your RV in Tucson, like we did.
 We picked Sentinel Peak RV Park for its proximity to downtown and were not disappointed.
-See our Tucson post (in a few days) for more about our stay in Tucson.
+See our Tucson post for more about our stay in Tucson.

 No great surprise: dogs are not allowed on the trails in Saguaro National Park.
 Bugsy stayed in the Airstream in Tucson while we humans spent several hours in the Park.
 Since our time was limited, we thought we’d get the most bang for our buck in the Rincon Mountain District, soaking up vistas on the eight-mile scenic drive and stopping for hikes along the way.